KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 ### Key Findings
 1. GMV Growth: The marketplace achieved 114% year-over-year growth, with revenue increasing from R$2.99M (Jan-Aug 2017) to R$7.22M (Jan-Aug 2018).
 Current run rate based on Q3 2018 suggests annualized revenue of R$10.25M.

-2. Volume-Driven Growth: Growth is primarily volume-driven, with order count surging from 21.9K to 52.7K orders (+140%), while AOV remained relatively stable (R$120 average), indicating successful customer acquisition strategy.
+2. Volume-Driven Growth: Growth is primarily volume-driven, with order count surging from 21.9K to 52.7K orders (+140%), while AOV remained remarkably stable , demonstrating consistent pricing strategy and product mix despite 140% volume expansion.
+This stability is a positive signal - rapid volume growth did not require discounting or shift to lower-value products.

 3. Geographic Concentration Risk: Revenue is heavily concentrated in São Paulo SP, (38.3% of customer orders), with top 3 states accounting for 63% of revenue.
    However, emerging markets like Roraima  (RR) show exceptional growth (+500% YoY).